Japanese Money Yen: Currency Exchange & JPY Tips

 ATM Withdrawal

-Credit cards have become an increasingly accepted form of payment in major cities like Tokyo, Osaka on the island.
+Credit cards, such as Visa, Mastercard, and JCB (Japan Credit Bureau), are easy to carry and quick to pay and have become an increasingly accepted form of payment in major cities like Tokyo, and Osaka.
 This form of payment is accepted in many mid to high-end hotels, department stores, shopping malls, some boutiques, and train stations.
-If you prefer a light wallet with several credit cards instead of a considerable amount of cash, this kind of payment method is nice for you.

 IC Cards

-IC cards, or Rechargeable "smart" cards, are primarily used for public transportation payment in big cities, such as bus, train, metro, and monorail fares in Japan.
-IC cards come in two primary types: Suica and Pasmo.
-In addition to payment for public transportation fares, IC cards are accepted at vending machines, shops, cafes, restaurants, and station kiosks in urban areas.
-You can buy your IC card with a 2000 returnable deposit at the ticket machine at JR station.
+They are primarily used for public transportation payment in big cities, such as bus, train, metro, and monorail fares.
+In addition, IC cards are accepted at vending machines, shops, cafes, restaurants, and station kiosks.

-• It is common practice for customers to pay or receive money with both hands or upon a tray (If such a tray is provided in the taxi or in restaurants and shops).
+• It is a common practice to pay or receive money with both hands or upon a tray (If the tray is provided).

-• There is usually no service charge or tipping in Japanese culture because it can be seen as offensive and disrespectful.
+• Service charge or tipping is not common in Japanese culture, because it can be seen as offensive and disrespectful.

 • Try not to recount the change you accepted in front of the cashier, as it is seen as a rude way of showing your distrust of his or her counting skill.